 What do A/E firms need to know about how an IC-DISC works?

-If your firm is providing services for a project located or proposed for location outside of the U.S., revenue from that service can be utilized for IC-DISC savings.
+If your firm is providing services for a project located or proposed for a location outside of the U.S., revenue from that service can be utilized for IC-DISC savings.
 By using the IC-DISC vehicle, this new corporation can earn a profit generally equal to the higher of 4% of qualified export gross receipts or 50% of export taxable income of the firm.
 These profits are then distributed as dividends to the stockholders of the IC-DISC.
 Since these dividends are considered “qualified dividends,” the stockholder pays tax on them at the lower federal capital gains rates while the company gets a deduction at the higher ordinary tax rates.
 This rate differential can add to a significant and permanent tax saving.

 Does this separate entity need to be run as its own company?